dylanpriceginno/MappingProject/README.md

 # Mapping Project
-A piece of work requested by Facility team for a simple dashboard which would rpelace the excel model tehy had built.
+A piece of work requested by Facility team for a simple dashboard which would replace the excel model they had built.
 Below are 4 Pages of the 20 page report.
 Data included is dummy data.

 Page 1 - A simple navigation page with buttons linked to specified pages.
 Pages will also have security attached to ensure only those with the correct credentials can access them.